 Ferritin

-A protein that stores iron inside cells and releases it when needed.
+A protein that stores iron inside cells and releases it when the body requires it.

 Iron Deficiency Anemia

-A condition where lack of iron leads to low hemoglobin and reduced oxygen-carrying capacity.
+A condition in which low iron leads to reduced hemoglobin and impaired oxygen transport.

 Hemochromatosis

-A genetic disorder causing excessive iron absorption and organ damage.
+A genetic disorder characterized by excessive absorption and storage of iron.

 Cirrhosis